geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 ### Main (app)

 The "Main" layer is where all the wiring goes.
 This layer knows everything about the other layers and knows how to initialize all components with the correct dependencies.
-Due to the `main` package being a reserved package name in go, this layer was called `app` in the blog implementation.
+Due to the `main` package being a reserved package name in Go, this layer was called `app` in the blog implementation.

 ## The Blog project

-The way the Blog project works is the following: Posts are written in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format and they are stored as text files in the `/posts` directory.
+The way the Blog project works is the following: Posts are written in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format and are stored as text files in the `/posts` directory.
 Whenever a request for a specific post comes through the web server, the post file is loaded and parsed, the Markdown content is converted to HTML, then the result is returned to the user.

 The post file has the following format: